 If I am talking with someone who is not a member of The Church at Brook Hills (my home church), then I tell them that the first step is to talk with their church leadership.
 For Brook Hills members, we ask them to share their ambitions with their small group leader and then ask the group to pray with them.

-Most people want to get right into issues like, Where?
+Most people want to get right into issues.
+Where?
 When? and especially, How?
-Instead, I try to get them to focus on the question, "What has God uniquely designed you to do?”
+Instead, I try to get them to focus on the question, “What has God uniquely designed you to do?”
 I ask them to put aside the question of context and just ask themselves how they would spend their days serving God, his church, and the world if they were free to concentrate on any one ministry without being concerned about finances or other issues.
 Once they can articulate their ministry passion, then we can begin to consider various contexts in which that passion can be maximized for the sake of the kingdom.

 There are many more questions like these.
-I try to help them identify the questions and then put them under the category of needing “Confirmation,” “Clarification,” or “Cultivation.”
+I try to help them identify the questions.
+Then I put them under the category of needing “Confirmation,” “Clarification,” or “Cultivation.”
 Some things seem to be clear, but they need the confirmation that comes from Scripture, godly counsel, and spiritual leaders.
 I talk with them about how to discern and confirm God’s will.
 Many issues are unclear.
 Perhaps they didn’t even know that these issues had to be addressed.
 I help them plan strategies to gather information for prayer and consideration.
 Finally, even if they are confident that God has called them to be a church planter among an unreached tribal group in India, they will need some training and equipping in order to effectively fulfill this calling.
-Here we provide some tools such as books, courses, and seminars to get the needed equipping.
+Here we provide some tools such as books, courses, and seminars to get the needed equipment.

 2. What are some unexpected challenges that you’ve seen in long-term missions?

 Another major challenge to long-term cross-cultural workers is loneliness and feeling abandoned after the “honeymoon” of the first few months on the field.
 We address this by assisting them in developing and maintaining “Great Commission partnerships” with their church and individual Christians.
 These partners are not the same as “supporters.”
-Partners have a sense of call and are committed to the ministry just like those who go to the field.
+Partners have a sense of call.
+They are committed to the ministry just like those who go to the field.
 Although their roles differ from the workers on the field, they are equally committed to the work.